One winner in the SEC's clash with crypto: bitcoin

 Some bitcoin proponents expressed their optimism on social media, suggesting their favorite digital asset could benefit amid the legal battles.

-Corey Klippsten, an outspoken critic of the larger crypto ecosystem and CEO of bitcoin financial services firm Swan Bitcoin, tweeted a graphic of bitcoin’s recovery this week and added a sarcastic: “Oh noes!
+Cory Klippsten, an outspoken critic of the larger crypto ecosystem and CEO of bitcoin financial services firm Swan Bitcoin, tweeted a graphic of bitcoin’s recovery this week and added a sarcastic: “Oh noes!
 Whatever is bitcoin going to do???!”

 Oh noes!
 The sh*tcoin casinos I mean "tool manufacturers" are f***ed whatever is Bitcoin going to do???!